Opetushallitus/yki/README.md

 :resumed
 ```

-### **Local configuration and development**
+### Local configuration

-Since some endpoints are still under development, it is a good idea to manually add some data to following tables to enable further testing:

-- organizer
-- exam_date
-- exam_date_language
-- exam_language

-Local.edn example template can be found in [local-configuations](local-configuration/local.edn.template).
+Local.edn example template can be found under [local-configuration](local-configuration/local.edn.template).
 This template does not use user authentication and has a set hard coded user.
 It also has all the sync jobs disabled.

-### **Postman collection**
+### Postman collection

 Project has a postman collection to ease up development.
 Collection and environment can be found [here](docs/postman) and need to be manually imported.
 Tables mentioned in the "Local configuration and development" should have some dummy data in them.
 Referencing to this data, following Postman environment variables should be updated to correspond these values: